LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ### Test Context
 TestContext is the parent class and the medium to share the information between the different steps in a test.

 It can have many class objects in it.
-If we go back to our previous tutorial of Test Context, we can see that it already has **PageObjectManager** and **WebDriverManager** object in it.
+If we go back to the section 7 of this tutorial where Test Context was first introduced, we can see that it already has **PageObjectManager** and **WebDriverManager** objects in it.
 ### Scenario Context
-Scenario Context is a class which holds the test data information specifically.
+Scenario Context is a class which specifically designed to hold test data information.
-It actually use the Test Context to travel the information between various steps.
+It actually uses the Test Context class to travel the information between various steps.
-With in this ScenarioContext class, we can create any number of fields to store any form of data.
+Within this ScenarioContext class, we can create any number of fields to store any form of data.
-It stores the information in the key value pair and again, value can be of any type.
+It stores the information in the key-value pair and again, value can be of any type.
-It can store String, Boolean, Integer or may be a Class.
 Also the important point here is that the information which we store in Scenario Context is generated at the run time.
-This means that during the execution, if you wish to store some information, you will use Scenario Context.
+This means that during the execution, if we wish to store some information, we will use Scenario Context.

 Structure of the TestContext class will be like this:
 ```